Russian Minor

 - Understand the main points of clear standard speech on familiar matters.

-- Write simple connected texts on topics which are familiar or of personal interest.
+- Write simple connected texts on topics that are familiar or of personal interest.

 - Access and use the new media in Russian.